 ○ For calls with all other adapters, use the generic lookup API (see: Implementing Lookups Using SystemAccessor).

-3. To be able to assign a receiver channel to this import parameter later, you must assign the import parameter to an operation mapping parameter by using a binding (see steps 3-7 in Parameterized Java Mappings).
+4. To be able to assign a receiver channel to this import parameter later, you must assign the import parameter to an operation mapping parameter by using a binding (see steps 3-7 in Parameterized XSLT Mappings).

 To execute or test the mapping program and the mapping lookup, perform the following steps in the Integration Directory:

-5. To transfer the ID of the receiver channel to your Java mapping program at runtime, create an interface determination and assign it to the operation mapping from step 3 (see step 6 in Defining an Interface Determination).
+6. To transfer the ID of the receiver channel to your XSLT mapping program at runtime, create an interface determination and assign it to the operation mapping from step 4 (see step 6 in Defining an Interface Determination).

-You have implemented a lookup in your Java mapping program, and have configured it in the Integration Directory.
-You can now test the Java mapping program in the operation mapping (see: Test Environment for Operation Mappings).
+Using a Java enhancement, you have implemented a lookup in your XSLT mapping program, and have configured it in the Integration Directory.
+You can now test the XSLT mapping program in the operation mapping (see: Test Environment for Operation Mappings).